bryanhanson/LearnPCA/vignettes/works_consulted.md

 Many of these are questions asked at [Cross Validated](https://stats.stackexchange.com), which form a tremendous corpus for learning.
 When studying these, be sure to look at the original question, the answers, and the comments.
 Some answers are more helpful than others, and the dialog can be enlightening as well.

+Finally, as you study, remember that a lot of the confusion comes from jargon that differs from discipline-to-discipline.
+For example, what mathematicians call an "orthonormal basis" is an "orthogonal axis" to statisticans and a "frame of reference" to physicists (with right angles assumed, because, well, of course).
+Finding these translations really helps to advance one's understanding.

 * [Making sense of principal component analysis, eigenvectors & eigenvalues](https://stats.stackexchange.com/q/2691/26909)
 * [What exactly is called principal component in PCA?](https://stats.stackexchange.com/q/88118/26909)
 * [An intuitive guide to PCA: Ideas behind Principal Component Analysis](https://towardsdatascience.com/an-intuitive-guide-to-pca-1174055fc800) Note: behind paywall.
 Good discussion of frame of reference concepts.